IEEERobotics/bot/README.md

 To run a specific set of tests in a virtual environment, use `tox -e<name of tests>`.
 For example, `tox -epep8` to run [PEP8] style checks or `tox -epy27` to run unit tests with a Python 2.7 interpreter.

+TODO: Note about running in Vagrant/Docker
+TODO: Note about Travis CI

 ## Dependencies

+Now that we have super-sexy [Vagrant] and [Docker] environments, our dependencies are almost completely handled for you.
+All you'll need to do is to your machine is install git for working with the code, [Vagrant] for standing up [Vagrant] environments and [Docker] for standing up Docker environments.

 ### Git